vsoch/vsoch.github.io/_posts/2019/2019-09-28-composite-parts.md

 TTTTTTGACGTTTTACGAGAGCTCTTTGTTTGATGATGAAAAGGAGTGAAGAGCTTAGAGACC'
 ```

-If you can't tell, these are sequences.
 Let's now combine them into a new composite part,
 and create a fun name.
 Because we want to be tricky, we are going to reverse the second:

 ```python